okeeffed/cheat-sheets/Unity/How-To-Make-A-Video-Game.md

 An image effect can change things like colours etc.

 Once we click on the asset store, we can build or share models to use.

+Unity is component based so we can add things that way.
+We can now create a post processing profile to use.